 The Colombian market is the leading destination for U.S. agricultural exports in South America.
-In 2019, the United States exported \$2.8 billion to Colombia, which cemented its position as Colombia's top supplier of food and agricultural products with 45 percent imports market share.
-In 2020, despite the significant challenges resulting from Covid-19, U.S. exports grew 4 percent between January and August, driven mainly by growing bulk commodity exports, especially wheat, rice, and corn.
+In 2020, the United States exported \$2.9 billion to Colombia, which cemented its position as Colombia's top supplier of food and agricultural products with nearly 50 percent imports market share.
+In 2021, despite the slow economic recovery resulting from Covid-19, U.S. exports grew 18 percent between January and July.
+All export categories have displayed double digit growth in 2021.
 The U.S.-Colombia Trade Promotion Agreement (CTPA) has expanded opportunities and market potential for many agricultural products.
-Top exports have historically included bulk commodities such as corn and soybean/meal, which combined accounted for half of total exports in 2019.
-In 2020, the greatest impact of Covid-19 on U.S. exports to Colombia has been on the consumer-oriented category, which fell 25 percent during the first 8 months of the year to \$375 million.
+Top exports have historically included bulk commodities such as corn and soybeans, which combined, accounted for over half of total exports in 2020.

-Colombia is a challenging, yet growing market for U.S. exporters of food and agricultural products.
-While U.S. bulk commodity exports to Colombia are expected to remain a strong category, the future performance of U.S. consumer-oriented exports is not entirely clear, as local currency devaluation to the U.S. dollar and economic recovery from the Covid-19 pandemic are key factors.
-In 2020, Colombia expects to see a 7-9 percent contraction of its economy and increased poverty levels that will affect nearly 40 percent of the population.
+Colombia is a highly regulated yet growing market for U.S. exporters of food and agricultural products.
+U.S. bulk commodity exports to Colombia are expected to remain a strong category and U.S. consumeroriented exports hold great potential for further growth in the coming years.
+Certainly, local currency devaluation to the U.S. dollar and the slow economic recovery from the Covid-19 pandemic are key factors.
+In 2021, Colombia expects 8 percent economic growth, which is above the expected growth rate of the Latin American region.
 In recent years, income and population growth in Colombia have driven demand for most imported agricultural products.
-Despite the significant impact of Covid-19 on certain U.S. food exports to Colombia, corn, soybean meal and soybean oil imports will likely continue its steady growth over the next years, and the United States will remain a key supplier for Colombia.
+Despite the significant impact of Covid-19 on certain U.S. food exports to Colombia, corn, soybean meal and soybean oil imports will likely continue to experience steady growth over the next several years, and the United States will remain a key supplier for Colombia.
 Growing demand from the animal feed and pet food industries, which have been steadily increasing in recent years, will be a key factor.